Youri Djorkaeff

-Youri Raffi Djorkaeff (born 9 March 1968) is a French former professional footballer who played as an attacking midfielder or forward.
+Youri Raffi Djorkaeff (born 9 March 1968) is a French-Armenian former professional footballer who played as an attacking midfielder or forward.
 Throughout his club career, he played for teams in France, Italy, Germany, England, and the United States.

 At international level, Djorkaeff scored 28 goals in 82 appearances with the France national team between 1993 and 2002.
 He won the 1998 FIFA World Cup, Euro 2000, and the 2001 FIFA Confederations Cup, also taking part at Euro 1996 and the 2002 FIFA World Cup.
 He is the son of former player Jean Djorkaeff.
 On hanging up his boots in 2006 and after having played in France, Italy, Germany, United Kingdom and the US, Youri devoted himself to social projects, which eventually led him to establish the Youri Djorkaeff Foundation in 2014.
 He currently holds the position of CEO of the FIFA Foundation, following his appointment in September 2019.

 Early life

 Djorkaeff was born in Lyon, to a French father of Polish and Kalmyk origin, Jean Djorkaeff, and an Armenian mother, Mary Ohanian, in Lyon.